 These are accounted for in accordance with IAS 31 - Interests in Joint Ventures, according to agreed proportions of use.
 They are all governed by Section 22 Agreements.

-The cost relating to these activities are shown within the accounts.
-Full details are included within the Group Accounts.
+The cost relating to these activities are included within the Group Accounts.

 The OPCC's share of Joint Operations (JO's) is as follows: